-Core modules: Our Core module, the Foundations of Diabetes, gives a comprehensive overview of the mechanisms and management of diabetes.
+Core modules: The Foundations of Diabetes, gives a comprehensive overview of the mechanisms and management of diabetes.
 It provides basic science and clinical knowledge along with study skills, providing you with the underpinning for the rest of your postgraduate studies.

-Optional modules: In addition we offer a range of 8 optional modules for students to tailor the course to their needs.
-Our optional modules are: (1) Diabetes in the young; (2) Psychosocial aspects of diabetes through the ages; (3) Assessment of Nutritional Status; (4) Modern Management of Diabetes, Nutrition and Pharmacology (MODNAP); (5) Management of diabetes in primary and secondary care (adult module); (6) Work based learning in Diabetes; (7) Teaching the Teachers to Teach; (8) Clinical Research Skills.
+Optional modules: In addition we offer a range of 7 optional modules for students to tailor the course to their needs.
+Our optional modules are: (1) Diabetes in the young; (2) Psychosocial aspects of diabetes through the ages; (3) Modern Management of Diabetes, Nutrition and Pharmacology (MODNAP); (4) Management of diabetes in primary and secondary care (adult module); (5) Work based learning in Diabetes; (6) Teaching the Teachers to Teach; (7) Clinical Research Skills.
 This allows students to choose modules that suit their own needs, and provides an opportunity to gain important skills for meeting the Diabetes Best Practice Tariff (www.diabetes.org.uk).

-In addition to the diabetes modules offered on this programme, students are also able to take a module worth up to

-20 CATS from around the University.
+In addition to the diabetes modules offered on this programme, students are also able to take a module worth up to 20 CATS from around the University.
 Options include modules such as Amputation Rehabilitation and Prosthetic Use HLTH6160, Leadership in Health and Social Care NQCG3114, Self-Leadership HLTH6076, Prescribing Skills (variety of modules available), Developing Public Health Practice MEDI6070, and Demographic Change, Ageing and Globalisation GERO6019, and Public Health, Law and Ethics LAWS6127.
 All of these modules align with current leading bodies who provide ongoing guidance relating to benchmark diabetes care, such as the World Health Organisation, the International Diabetes Federation, the Royal College of Paediatric and Child Health, and the Royal College of General Practitioners.